-instrumental music area at BYU–Hawaii.
-Before moving to Hawaii, Daniel taught Jazz Harmony and Jazz Improvisation at Harvard University, where he was an 8-time recipient of the Harvard University Certificate of Teaching Excellence, was awarded grants from the Elson Family Foundation and the Harvard Provostial Fund for innovation in undergraduate education, and scored a perfect 5.0 out of 5 on Harvard’s “Q” rating system in both the “Overall Instructor” and “Overall Course” categories, making him the highest-rated teacher at all of Harvard during his last year on the faculty.
-At the heart of Daniel’s teaching is his belief that intellectual rigor, a sense of humor, and a love of truth and beauty are essential elements in the college classroom.
+Dr. Daniel Henderson teaches Songwriting, Jazz Improvisation, Street Band, the World Jazz Orchestra, and is the Music Production & Technology lead for the instrumental music area at BYU–Hawaii.
+Before moving to Hawaii, Daniel taught Jazz Harmony and Jazz Improvisation at Harvard University, where he was an 8-time recipient of the Harvard University Certificate of Teaching Excellence.
+The Harvard Provostial Fund and Elson Family Foundation gave him awards for innovation in undergraduate education, and he regularly sat at or near the very top of Harvard College’s “Q” teacher rating system in both the “Overall Instructor” and “Overall Course” categories, with typical scores at or near a perfect 5.0 out of 5 in both categories.
+Daniel believes that intellectual rigor, a sense of humor, and a feeling of wonder and awe are essential elements in the classroom.

 I became a music professor because my whole life has shown me what a positive and profoundly beautiful impact a devoted music professor can have in the life of a student—and actually, in the life of an entire community.
 I want to acknowledge briefly some of the mentors and teachers that have given so much of themselves to me.
 My parents—both of whom are music professors—started me in music lessons at age 2 and continually nurtured my curiosity and passion for the wide world of music.
 I love them and am grateful for their dedication to my education.

 I became a jazz composer because of Billy May (1916—2004).
 He was, and still is, my musical hero.
-We met and became fast friends in the last year of his life while I was cataloging hundreds of his hand-written scores as an archivist in the Capitol Records Manuscript Collection at BYU (scores he had written for the likes of Frank Sinatra, Nat “King” Cole, the Billy May Orchestra, and so many others).
+We met and became fast friends in the last year of his life while I was cataloging hundreds of his hand-written scores as an archivist in the Capitol Records Manuscript Collection at BYU (scores he had written for the likes of Frank Sinatra, Nat “King” Cole, Bugs Bunny, the Billy May Orchestra, and so many others).
 I wrote my doctoral dissertation about his music and have spent more than one thousand hours studying his manuscripts.
-I think no one had a better sense of musical humor than Billy did and I can still hear his laughter to this day each time I listen to his music.
+I think no one had a better sense of musical humor than Billy did and I can still hear his bubbling laughter to this day each time I listen to his music.